iamarcel/second-brain/src/site/notes/4 Archive/Notes/Brendon Burchard on Relationships.md

 Hopeful change.
 "I would love for you to be nicer to yourself."
 Sleep more.
 I want positive changes for your life, not to please me.
 **Want good things for your partner, *for them*.**

+> If you want anything from your partner, ask them to become their best.
+In their own definition.

 Your partner is not
 Your healer
 Your therapist